All Episodes

 Are you still in touch with your children?

-Oh yeah, as a matter of fact, eventually I got real close to my family.
+As a matter of fact, eventually I got real close to my family.

-I've been close to my children especially all along.
+I've been close to my children, especially all along.

-It's not like my family was taken away from me.
+But it's not like my family was taken away from me.

 We've always lived in the same town.